ballerina-platform/module-ballerinax-salesforce/README.md

 #### Delete Account

-User needs to pass the Id of the account he needs to delete for the ‘deleteAccount’ remote function.
+User needs to pass the Id of the account he needs to delete for the `deleteAccount` remote function.
 Function will return true at success.

 ```ballerina
 string accountId = "001xa000003DIlo";